-A network analyzer can capture network packets (see our guide to PCAP) by passively monitoring network traffic or by actively injecting test packets into the network.
+A network analyzer also allows admins to capture network packets (see our guide to PCAP) by passively monitoring network traffic or by actively injecting test packets into the network.

 Here is our list of the best network analyzers: